tmtsoftware/csw/docs/src/main/create-component.md

 -   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies))
 -   `onShutdown`: called when component is shutting down.

-The source code of `ComponentHandlers` can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/scaladsl/ComponentHandlers.scala).
+The source code of `ComponentHandlers` can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/scaladsl/ComponentHandlers.scala).

-More details about handler significance and invocation can be referred @ref:[here](./framework.md#handling-lifecycle)
+More details about handler significance and invocation can be found @ref:[here](./framework.md#handling-lifecycle)

 @@@ note { title=Note }

 If the component developer wishes to write the handler implementation in java, then he/she needs to implement the java version of `ComponentHandlers` which is `JComponentHandlers`.
-The source code of `JComponentHandlers` can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala).
+The source code of `JComponentHandlers` can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala).
 Any further reference to `ComponentHandlers` should implicitly also apply to `JComponentHandlers`.

 @@@